Sunday, August 16, 2020

 Passing through the Old Wall on a narrow street

-That ends my cultural trip to downtown Manila.
-A Kalesa tour is a must-try for foreigners, especially Filipinos, to explore and revisit, but not revise, our history and identity.
+That concludes my cultural journey through downtown Manila.
+A Kalesa tour is a must-try for all, especially Filipinos, as it allows us to explore and reconnect with our history and identity without altering it.

 © 2020 Del Cusay